BE-PIN/be-pin.github.io/Appendices_text/appendix-8-8-consolidated-information-needs.md

-# Appendix C — Consolidated priority information needs
+# Appendix 8.8 — Consolidated priority information needs

 The information needs retained after the consultation, in two parts: